akade/Akade.IndexedSet/README.md

 ![NuGet version (Akade.IndexedSet)](https://img.shields.io/nuget/v/Akade.IndexedSet.svg)

 Provides an In-Memory data structure, the IndexedSet, that allows to easily add indices to allow efficient querying.
 Based on often seeing inefficient usage of
-`.FirstOrDefault`, `.Where`, `.Single` etc... and implementing a data-structure to improve those queries for every project I'm on.
+`.FirstOrDefault`, `.Where`, `.Single` etc... and implementing data-structures to improve those queries for every project I'm on.

 ## Overview